-In the tutorial 為紙本地圖進行空間對位 (QGIS3) we covered the basic process of georeferencing in QGIS.
+In the tutorial 為紙本地圖進行空間對位 (QGIS3), we covered the basic georeferencing process in QGIS.
 That method involved reading the coordinates from your scanned map and entering them manually as control points.
-Many times though you may not have the coordinates printed on your map, or you are trying to georeference an image.
-In that case, you can use another georeferenced data-source as your input.
-In this tutorial, you will learn how to use existing open data sources in your georeferencing process.
+Many times though, you may not have the coordinates printed on your map, or you are trying to georeference an image.
+In that case, you can use another georeferenced data source as your input.
+This tutorial will teach you how to use existing open data sources in your georeferencing process.

 In this tutorial, we will be using kite and balloon imagery collected by The Public Laboratory.
 They make the georeferenced versions of the images also available, but we will download a non-georeferenced JPG image and go through the process of georeferencing it in QGIS.